OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 -  **Outlook mailbox items -** Email messages, meeting requests, or appointments.

 Add-ins can run in multiple environments, including Office desktop applications, Office Online in both desktop and mobile browsers, and a growing number of Office tablet and phone add-ins.

+>For a high-level view of where Office Add-ins are currently supported, see the [Office Add-in host and platform availability](http://dev.office.com/add-in-availability) page.

 When you publish your add-ins to the Office Store or to an on-premises add-in catalog, your add-ins will be available to consumers from their Office applications.
 To try out some add-ins, you can install the following add-ins from the Office Store.